katjad/react-dbpedia-typeahead/README.md

-# React Component for Savvy interface
+# React Component for lookup of Dbpedia terms with Typeahead plugin